Even now there are places where a thought might grow.

 Derek Mahon, ‘A Disused Shed in Co.
 Wexford’

-In fact, and despite my best intentions, all of these notebooks acquired dual purposes, early on.
-The ‘projects’ book is swiftly becoming another copybook, because I need the quotes to write the articles.
-The copybook is filling up with clippings from magazines, because they look nice and because my handwriting is illegible.
+One result is that almost everything I write at least starts on paper.
+Blogs like this often appear in some shape or form in my diary, but I also have a book for quotes/notes, another for planning projects (i.e. making lists, drafting articles) and another for poems.
+The diary, half-kept, also doubles as a half-kept reading diary and those notes themselves sometimes turn into book reviews.
+In fact, and despite my best intentions, every notebook sooner or later takes on a dual purpose.
+The ‘projects’ book is swiftly becoming another book of quotes, because I need the quotes to write the articles.
+The quote book is filling up with clippings from magazines, because they look nice and because my handwriting is illegible.
 Meanwhile the poems, like weeds, get everywhere.

 See, for instance, this excellent piece about Virginia Woolf’s diary.